Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Data Structures

-Note that since connected components of a graph $(V,E)$ can be determined in $O(|V|+|E|)$ time using breadth first search, $F^n$ can be built from $F$ in $O(L \cdot (|V_F| + |E_F|))$ time.
-Further, during this construction the natural transformation $F \rightarrow F^n$ can be stored at the same time; see \cref{ssec:InclusionMatrices} for more details on this.
+Since connected components of a graph $(V,E)$ can be determined in $O(|V|+|E|)$ time using breadth first search, $F^n$ can be built from $F$ in $O(L \cdot (|V_F| + |E_F|))$ time.
+Further, during this construction the natural transformation $F \rightarrow F^n$ can be stored at the same time; see \cref{ssec:InclusionMatrices} for more details.
 Similarly, $F^{2n}$ can be built from $F$, so getting all four additional graphs from $F$ and $G$ can be done in $O(L \cdot (|V_F| + |E_F|))$ time.